knpuniversity/symfony2-series/knpu/composer.rst

 Hold up.
 That could be a big issue.
 What happens if you deploy right as Symfony 2.5.0 comes out?
 Will your production server get that version, even though you were testing on 2.4.1?
-That woudl be *lame*.
+That would be *lame*.

 Because Composer is *not* lame, each time the ``composer.phar update`` command is run, it writes a ``composer.lock`` file.
 This records the exact versions